Comprehensive Bicycle Guide For 2018

 Long story short, let’s talk about three main bike types which show what type of bike to choose.

-Cheap bikes tend to have more gears but it doesn’t matter.
-There are hard-tail and full-suspension bikes on the market as well.
-First with front shock and second with dual-suspension.
+Cheap bikes tend to have more gears but this does not matter on the performance.
+Then there are hard-tail and full-suspension bikes on the market as well.
+First with front forks and second with dual-suspension.
 Riding position is quite upstanding and comfortable.